MaxSchambach/MaxSchambach.github.io/_pages/home.md

 More broadly, I enjoy applied computer vision research, in particular with an industrial focus.

 Currently, I am working on reconstruction from spectrally coded light fields where I have obtained expertise in image and signal processing, compressed sensing, computer vision, and deep learning.
+Moreover, I have hands-on experience with camera hardware, prototyping, calibration, and (real-world and synthetic) dataset creation.

 I received a **B.S. in Physics** from Jena University in 2013 and a **M.S. in Physics** from Leipzig University in 2016.
 In my Master's thesis I worked on quantum fields in curved spacetimes, investigating the quantization of the Proca field in globally hyperbolic spacetimes and its zero mass limit, under supervision of [Ko Sanders] and [Stefan Hollands].